OUR MISSION STATEMENT

-If we can encourage this alternative ideological belief, over time the U.S and the world can become a much better place.
+If we can begin treating each other with greater dignity and respect, over time our country and the world can become a much better place.
+It’s a simple idea, but not simplistic at all.

-There Is No Place In This World For Hate Or Violence
+Plain & Simple – There Should Be No Place In This World For Hate Or Violence

 - NOT IN POLICE OR CIVIL FORCE RELATIONS